 construction of the 3D model and semantic enrichment.

-The aim of this contribution is to show how these different phases of the process develop and interface one another, in the context of studies on the recovery and conservation of cultural heritage.
-Reference is also provided to the construction of semantic models using Heritage-Building Information Modeling (H-BIM) technologies.
+The aim of this contribution is to show how these different phases of the process develop and support one another based on an examination of studies involving the recovery and conservation of cultural heritage objects.
+The construction of semantic models using heritage building information modelling (H-BIM) technologies is also considered.

-This workflow is illustrated in detail in relation to an emblematic case study, which is that of the Calci Charterhouse (in Italian: Certosa di Calci), an extensive architectural complex dating back to the 14th century, also known as Pisa Charterhouse, which has been the subject of an integrated restoration and maintenance plan.
+This workflow is illustrated in detail through an emblematic case study of the Calci Charterhouse (Certosa di Calci), also known as Pisa Charterhouse, an extensive architectural complex dating back to the 14th century that has been the subject of an integrated restoration and maintenance plan.

-The paper is organized as follows: in Section 2, the state of the art on the process of acquiring semantically rich three-dimensional models from survey data is illustrated and commented, with a focus on Scan-to-BIM acquisition systems.
-Section 3 illustrates the materials and methods of this work, bringing the above-mentioned case study as an example.
+The paper is organised as follows: in Section 2, the state of the art for the process of acquiring semantically rich 3D models from survey data is illustrated and discussed, with a focus on scan-to-BIM acquisition systems.
+Section 3 illustrates the materials and methods of the proposed approach, using the above-mentioned case study as an example.

-Finally, section 4 discusses concluding remarks and possible future developments of the work.
+Finally, Section 4 presents concluding remarks and possible future developments of the work.

 Related work